zelanko/sql-docs.de-de/docs/2014/ssms/agent/create-a-transact-sql-job-step.md

 ##  <a name="BeforeYouBegin"></a> Vorbereitungen

 ###  <a name="Security"></a> Sicherheit
- Ausführliche Informationen finden Sie unter [Implement SQL Server Agent Security](implement-sql-server-agent-security.md).
+ Ausführliche Informationen finden Sie unter [Implementieren der SQL Server-Agent-Sicherheit](implement-sql-server-agent-security.md).

-##  <a name="SSMS"></a> Verwenden von SQL Server Management Studio
+##  <a name="SSMS"></a> Verwendung von SQL Server Management Studio

 #### <a name="to-create-a-transact-sql-job-step"></a>So erstellen Sie einen Transact-SQL-Auftragsschritt